ohell/PassFriend/Illustration.md

 * qm = 55435 (```echo $Ms | sum```)

 ### Registration
-1. Cu request Sk to register client_id = “Usman”
+1. Cu request Sk to register client_id = “Usman” over a crypographically secured network connection
 2. Sk verifies that it has no other Usman registered, and responds with service_id = “Service_k_uuid”, Nt = 3, nt = 1.
    - service_id is expected to be unique to the service (e.g. URI).
 Nt and nt specify the maximum and minimum number of
    authentication tokens the service will accept.
 More critical services, e.g. banking, taxes etc should specify higher numbers